LociStar/Chess/README.md

 ## Sanity checking of chesslib move generation with Perft

-Perft, (performance ChessEngine.test, move path enumeration) is a debugging function to walk the move generation tree of strictly legal moves to count all the leaf nodes of a certain depth.
+Perft, (performance chessEngine.Main, move path enumeration) is a debugging function to walk the move generation tree of strictly legal moves to count all the leaf nodes of a certain depth.
 Example of a perft function using chesslib: